 Use a mild facial scrub to exfoliate surface dryness.

-When arriving at your destination (hotel, home or other), cleanse your skin and use a mild facial scrub to remove surface dry skin cells caused from flying.
-Be sure to avoid facial scrubs containing natural grains such as apricot kernels, walnut husks and almonds as the sharp edges can scratch and irritate the skin.
+When arriving at your destination (hotel, home or other), cleanse your skin and use a mild facial scrub to remove surface dry skin cells.
+Be sure to avoid facial scrubs containing natural grains such as apricot kernels, walnut husks, and almonds as the sharp edges can scratch and irritate the skin.
 Instead, use scrubs containing natural jojoba beads or polylactic acid beads.
-I recommend Mint Buffing Beads as they are also good for increasing blood circulation to brighten up tired skin.
+I recommend Mint Buffing Beads as this is also good for increasing blood circulation to brighten up tired skin.

-Treat your skin to a hydrating mask post-flight.
+Treat your skin to a hydrating mask post-flight to reset the face.

 Hang your head upside down.

-The skin can look sluggish so bring some fresh blood to the face by hanging your head upside down for three minutes.
-You’ll go from tired to radiant immediately.
+The skin can look sluggish post-flight, so bring some fresh blood to the face by hanging your head upside down for three minutes.
+You’ll go from tired to radiant immediately!